 Model Parameters

+Growth factor (to project short-term count to current year)

-The software uses a machine learning based predictive model to estimate the AADT from short-term counts.
+The software uses a machine-learning based predictive model to estimate the AADT from short-term counts.
 The machine-learning method used in the software is Support Vector Regression (SVR).
 The SVR model has been implemented using the open source LIBSVM library.
-The SVR model uses the ATR data of that year to train the model, calculate the model parameters, and estimate the AADT from the short-term counts.
+The SVR model uses the ATR data of a specific year to train the model, determines the model parameters, and estimates the AADT using short-term counts as inputs.

-The list of ATRs and functional class information is used to form three major road groups: interstate, arterial and collector.
-If the ATR data has been used previously in the model, then the model uses the parameters input by the user.
-If the ATR data is new, then the software will create new models, recalculate the parameters and save them.
+The list of ATRs and functional class information are used to form three major road groups: interstate, arterial and collector (this group includes collectors and local roads).
+If the ATR data has been used previously in the model, then the model will use the parameters input by the user.
+If the ATR data is new, then the software will create new models and recalculate the parameters.
 The software creates three separate models for the three major road groups.
 After that, the short-term counts data is input to the appropriate model based on their functional classes to estimate the AADT of that location.
 The functional classification factors are used to calculate the AADT from seasonal and axle factors.
 This is the traditional factor method of AADT estimation.
-The output file provides both AADT values for the user.
+The output file contains two AADT values, AADT from factor method and SVR method.